happner/happn-cluster/README.md

         persistMembers:false //if you want to remember members updated by swim and
                              //concatenate them to the hosts on startup }
+    },
+    replicator: {
+      config: {
+        //when users, groups or permissions change - the security directory updates are
+        //batched and pushed out to the cluster, every 3000ms - you can change this to make
+        //the pushes happen less or more often, the batches are also de-duplicated by
+        //whatHappend (link-group, unlink-group etc) and the user or group name in question.
+        securityChangesetReplicateInterval: 3000 // 10 per second
+      }
     }
   }
 }